 Two things about the 9.9 set this machine apart from the rest: The 25-pound flywheel and 350-pound user weight capacity.
 For reference, a good elliptical machine has between a 16- and 20-pound flywheel, so the 9.9 smashes these expectations.
 Plus, the 350-pound weight capacity is higher than the expected 275 pounds.
 This makes the 9.9 a more inclusive option for heavier people.

 I’m a big fan of iFIT’s programming––it definitely rivals that of Peloton.
-However, on the 9.9, the seven-inch screen for viewing programming just isn’t cutting it for me.
+However, Nicole says the 7-inch screen feels almost small (we have tested NordicTrack treadmills, bikes, and ellipticals with screens as big as 22 inches).
 For context, most people’s smartphones are only an inch or two smaller, so you’ll likely wish you had a larger display.

 The warranty on this machine is one of the few things that isn’t great.
 The industry standard is at least 15 years on an elliptical frame, and the 9.9 only has 10 years to offer.
 In the future, I’d love to see NordicTrack switch this up to be aligned with what we expect.